Line chart

 2. Enter an Widget description (optional) to explain, for example, how the metric should be interpreted, calculated, or any subtleties to the metric.

-3. Determine Rating threshold to shade portions of the line chart in red or yellow and quickly assess data for troubleshooting.
+3. Establish Rating thresholds to shade portions of the line chart in red or yellow, and quickly assess data for troubleshooting.
 Choose from:

 • 1 threshold: The line chart shows a red section to indicate a bad range.